phpbb-extensions/autogroups/EXTEND_DOCS.md

 Auto Groups can easily be extended by experienced extension developers.
 Add the Auto Group functionality to an existing extension or write a simple extension as an add-on that adds more Auto Group possibilities not available in the base package.

-The Auto Groups extension works by comparing a component of user data against predefined minimum / maximum values set by the Admin in the ACP, and if a user's data is within the defined range for a specified group, the user will automatically be added to the group.
+The Auto Groups extension works by comparing a component of user data against defined minimum / maximum values set by the Admin in the ACP, and if a user's data is within the defined range for a specified group, the user will automatically be added to the group.

-The base Auto Group extension provides this functionality for user post counts, membership days and warning counts.
-To add new user data types, such as those added by other extensions (i.e.: Points/Reputation extensions, PayPal Donors, etc.) you need to extend the Auto Groups base type class and trigger your Auto Group class in an appropriate manner for your extension.
+The Auto Group extension provides this functionality for user post counts, membership days and warning counts.
+To add new user data types, such as those added by other extensions (i.e.: Points/Reputation extensions, PayPal Donations, etc.) you need to extend the Auto Groups base condition type class and trigger your Auto Group class in an appropriate manner for your extension.

 ### Auto Group Condition Type Classes